Last updated on August 22nd, 2024 at 04:42 pm

 Dual citizenship via naturalization

-In some cases, a person may need to first reside in a country for a set time, pay taxes, and adhere to laws and regulations to qualify.
+In some cases, a person may need to first reside in a country for a set time, pay taxes, and adhere to laws and regulations before filing their citizenship application.
 Mandatory military service may be required in some nations, or voluntary military service may provide a pathway to naturalization.

 To earn dual citizenship through naturalization, the two countries involved must both allow their citizens to become dual citizens.
 Countries that do not permit dual citizenship will require you to renounce other citizenship or nationalities to become a naturalized citizen.